lyatanski/ims/README.md

 # IMS
 IP Multimedia Subsystem

+Why another setup:
+- use modern compose fetures (like interpolation) for simplicity
+- go into a bit more depth of the Kamailio configuration for better understanding

 The minimal IMS is comprised of 3 Call Session Control Functions (CSCF):
 - Proxy
 - Interrogating